ELUCID-DESI I: A Parallel MPI Implementation of the Initial Condition Solver for Large-Scale Reconstruction Simulations: An MPI code for Elucid-DESI

 \begin{itemize} \item \textbf{Compute the relative change kernel} \end{itemize}

 Using simulated data at both an initial and a final redshift, we define a scale-dependent amplitude transfer function in Fourier space:

 where $P_{\mathrm{k}}(z, k)$ represents the power spectrum measured from the reference simulation.
-In principle, a high-accuracy estimate of this function should be obtained from an accuracy simulation.
+In principle, a high-accuracy estimate of this function should be obtained from a more accurate reference simulation (e.g., using an $N$-body code such as \textsc{Gadget-4}, as opposed to the fast PM simulation).
 However, running an accuracy simulation solely for this kernel is computationally prohibitive, especially when preparing for large-scale reconstructions.
 To conserve substantial resources, we instead compute this function using the \textbf{ CSST Emulator}, which provides a fast and acceptably accurate approximation for the corresponding cosmology (see Appendix \ref{app:calibration_data}).

 \begin{itemize} \item \textbf{Apply approximate inversion:} \end{itemize}